Propcash Facts & Data

 Tired landlord / rental exit

-Investors in the Propcash network purchase rental properties with tenants in place.
+Propcash buys rental properties with tenants in place.
 Landlords can exit a rental without waiting for a lease to end.

 Property needs major repairs

 Foundation issues, roof damage, water or fire damage, outdated systems, and code violations are all accepted.
-All investors in the network buy as-is.
+We buy as-is.

 Red flags when dealing with any cash buyer